-Hospitals vary widely in ICU admissionsMarch 28th, 2012 in Health
+Hospitals vary widely in ICU admissionsMarch 28, 2012 By Randy Dotinga in Medicine & Health / Health

 Hospitals vary widely in their admissions to intensive care units, which some experts believe are overused, costly and potentially dangerous.
 A new study in Health Services Research finds that the actions of hospitals - not the kinds of patients they attract - appear to be responsible for part of the difference in ICU use.